Does your dog dislike having their nails cut?

 This course is designed to help dog owners become comfortable and confident cutting their dog’s nails at home and avoid the inconvenience that comes with going to the vet or groomer as often as proper nail care necessitates.
 Following a training plan and using the process of desensitization can make a big difference for people who wish to cut their dog’s nails themselves.

 Sign up below.
 Many people have successfully completed this course and learned to cut their dog’s nails, avoiding the stress, pain and fear previously associated with it!
 Please read disclaimer.

 Rocco’s Story (my inspiration for creating this course)

 I would like to introduce myself and explain my interest in learning to maintain dogs’ nails without pain, stress or trauma.
-My name is Lori Nanan, and I’m a dog nerd and professional dog trainer.
-I am certified through The Academy for Dog Trainers (CTC) and the Certification Council of Professional Dog Trainers (CPDT-KA).
-I work for The Academy for Dog Trainers, am the president and founder of the nonprofit Your Pit Bull and You and will be your guide through the course.
+My name is Lori Nanan, and I’m a proud dog nerd and professional dog trainer.
+I’m certified through The Academy for Dog Trainers (CTC) and the Certification Council of Professional Dog Trainers (CPDT-KA).

 How often should you cut your dog’s nails?

 Many people think that they should never hear their dog’s nails clicking as they walk across the floor.
 A better way to gauge is by looking closely at your dog’s paws as he stands “squarely”, with weight evenly distributed.
 The nails should sit just off the floor to avoid flattening of the paw, which can come with nails that are too long.
 Nails do provide some traction and grip, so while super short nails is the goal for many people, remember that sitting just off the ground may be a better benchmark.